anmikhailov/anmikhailov/README.md

-- 👋 Hi, I’m Andrey Mikhailov @anmikhailov
+Hi, I’m Andrey Mikhailov 👋

+I'm middle embedded C/C++ developer and trainee iOS developer.
+Now I'm actively learning UIKit and taking part in challenge from Coffee&Code - Swift Marathon.

 <!---
 anmikhailov/anmikhailov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.